If your small business is trying to leverage social media for marketing, you’re probably struggling to build a large, engaged audience.

 Most businesses have a tough time standing out among the sea of content on social media sites.

 Every 60 seconds, there are 293,000 new posts and 136,000 new photos posted on Facebook alone.

 With so much content flooding social media sites, it becomes even more challenging for brands to rise above the din.

-Businesses need to leverage every strategy and tactic they can to effectively market on social media.
+Businesses need to leverage every strategy and tactic they can to market on social media effectively.

 One of the most important strategies: investing in good design to amplify your content marketing strategy.